Expert Analysis on Jared Kushner’s Trip to the Middle East

 At the same time, shared interests have generated new heights of convergence between Israel and the Gulf nations, as was on evidence at the recent international conference in Warsaw.
 Regional cooperation that the US has struggled to engineer through diplomacy is now taking shape, ironically, in response to fears over the demise of Pax Americana.

 The genesis of the Israeli-Palestinian conflict is not economic.
 It is about the internationally recognized right of the Palestinians to have a sovereign state and solving the dispute according to the relevant UN resolutions.
 The economic crisis of the Palestinians did not cause the conflict, but one of its byproducts.
 By merely dangling economic incentives for the Palestinians, Mr. Kushner is placing the cart before the horse.
 Furthermore, deal-making among external parties to determine what is good for an occupied population is a colonialist method that proved its failure in the 20th century.
 The US is not a colonial power and does not know how to act like one.
-Therefore, any credible peace effort must put the Palestinians and the Israelis at the negotiating table and apply equal pressure on both sides, not to work with some despotic oil-rich regimes who are mainly included for their potential role to pay the financial bill of yet another still-born deal.
+Therefore, any credible peace effort must put the Palestinians and the Israelis at the negotiating table and apply equal pressure on both sides, not to work with third party states who are mainly included for their potential role to pay the financial bill of yet another still-born deal.

 Dr. Nabeel Khoury is a nonresident senior fellow at the Atlantic Council’s Rafik Hariri Center for the Middle East.
 A retired foreign service officer, Dr. Khoury has served as a spokesman for the Department of State in Iraq in 2003 and as Deputy Chief of Mission in Yemen, 2004-2007.
 Between 2008-2012, he was the director of the Near East South Asia office of the Bureau of Intelligence and Research (INR).